aws-samples/amazon-sagemaker-keras-text-classification/README.md

 cd ~/SageMaker/sagemaker-keras-text-classification/container/
 ```

 5\.
-Create a new Dockerfile using `vim Dockerfile` and then paste the content below
+Create a new Dockerfile using `vim Dockerfile`, hit `i` to insert and then paste the content below

 ```
 # Build an image that can do training and inference in SageMaker